skijit/notes/programming/git.md

 	- Bug fixes
 - Different branches can be merged into any one branch provided they belong to the same repo.
 - When you first make a commit to the repo, Git will automatically create a **master branch** by default.
-	- Subsequent commits go into the master branch until you decide to create and switch over to another branch.
+	- Subsequent commits go int the master branch until you decide to create and switch over to another branch.

 ### How to use a Branch
 - There are generally 2 types of branches: